Mavrogiannis-Ioannis/dsmmR/paper.md

 # Acknowledgements

+The author I.M. would like to acknowledge that this research work was primarily conducted while he was affiliated with the LMRS laboratory (affiliation 1), while he is currently affiliated with the M2P2 laboratory (affiliation 2).

-We acknowledge the DATALAB Project (financed by the European Union with the European Regional Development fund (ERDF) and by the Normandy Region) and the HSMM-INCA Project (financed by the French Agence Nationale de la Recherche (ANR) under grant ANR-21-CE40-0005).
+All the authors acknowledge the DATALAB Project (financed by the European Union with the European Regional Development fund (ERDF) and by the Normandy Region) and the HSMM-INCA Project (financed by the French Agence Nationale de la Recherche (ANR) under grant ANR-21-CE40-0005).

 # References